BIBA-GmbH/rasa-model-server/README.md

 * Add security token to access the server's endpoints.
 * Add a front end that supports all features in app.py
+* Add tests for different requests to check if abort clauses trigger correctly.

 ## Change history